 King Alfred was buried at Winchester, in Hampshire, but the location of his remains are unknown.
 His remains were moved at least twice and the different religious buildings built at different times can cause confusion in trying to work out where these remains went.
 I refer you to my first post on Winchester for the first two locations of Alfred’s remains, the Old Minster and the New Minster.

 In 1109 Henry I ordered that the New Minster be moved to land that he had provided at Hyde, which was then just outside Winchester.
 It is possible that the New Minster had suffered from a fire prior to 1109, which might have made the move opportune, or perhaps Henry I did not want the Saxon New Minster cramping the style of the gleaming Norman Winchester Cathedral.
 The re-located New Minster would then become known as Hyde Abbey.
+In my opinion, the location of this abbey must be one of the most important of the lesser-known sites in British history, and it deserves to be much more famous.

 Documents indicate that Alfred was transferred to Hyde Abbey in 1110 and that he was interred in front of the altar.
 Today, Hyde is just north of the city centre and can be easily visited by walking north up Hyde Street, and then turning right into King Alfred Place.
 This leads to the location of the altar of Hyde Abbey where three stone slabs show where Alfred, his wife and his son were once buried.